Every New Year brings a fresh start. We can clean the slate, set new goals, and focus on new tasks. So what are your business New Year’s resolutions?

 These fields could all mean the same thing:

 - Company Headquarters

-If you import data from many sources, you may end up with 3+ redundant fields for the same datapoint.
-Make sure that you are identifying redundant data and merging or removing it, depending on what the right choice for your situation is.
+If you import data from many sources, you may end up with 3+ redundant fields for the same data point.
+Make sure that you are identifying redundant data and merging or removing it, depending on the right choice for your situation.